anantanurag/axi_cores/README.md

 I realized that just as master and slave cores can be split into separate modules, even read and write can be split.
 That makes the first task of writing a SLAVE READ module a much less daunting task.

 I have written the relevant port list of the module, now i need to revise the Verilog concepts such as reg and wire and which type of signal is which.
 Initial begin statements, Finite State Machines seem to be less challenging compared to port types.

+I am having some difficulty in not assuming where is this AXIL Slave Reader being used.
+I am not sure whether a generic reader can be placed.
+Afterall, what data will it return when asked for data from any address.
+What is the valid address range.
+I cannot help but think that this AXIL Slave Reader must be put on the exterior of another more functionally active module that is doing something for useful than simply interacting with an interconnect.

+Lets just start with this assumtion for the sake of moving ahead.
+This AXI Slave Reader is an interface for a Register Bank or Register File.
+Maybe these registers are mapped into an SRAM, who knows what is the standard way, or even one of the ways to implement this.
+If I proceed with this then I will have to initialize and fill some values in this memory.
+For now let me proceed with something like RDATA = urandom() and move ahead.

+The more i sit on the idea, I feel that even this urandom function should not be a part of the AXIL Slave Reader module, but in a separate module.

+Now that I have reached that stage where I need to code FSM's I really feel the need to revisit the steps that I learnt in college to code FSM in verilog.
+They were very fluent and made writing complex FSMs like a trip to the adjacent room.

+I recalled roughly how to write FSMs and just to remark, at lowest I could think of 3 states in this design, but after accounting for wait states, I am up to 6 states.
+This increase in states was a result of carefully reading the "Read Transaction Dependencies" of the AXI specification